Walsall Wood

-Walsall Wood is a suburb split between both Brownhills and Aldridge in the Metropolitan Borough of Walsall, West Midlands, England.
+Walsall Wood is a suburban village in the Metropolitan Borough of Walsall, in the West Midlands county, England.
+It is midway between the towns of Aldridge and Brownhills, as well as Walsall and Lichfield.

 History

 In the late-18th century and early-19th century, the workers of Walsall Wood were primarily involved in the mining of limestone.
 In 1864, the population of the settlement expanded as Walsall Wood Colliery was opened, as well as another colliery in nearby Shelfield.
 The Walsall Wood Colliery purchased the Pelsall Colliery from Pelsall Coal & Iron Co. in 1894.
 The opening of the Walsall Wood Colliery saw the establishment of the first public services, including a police station and a post office.
-The mine was closed in 1964 when the supply of accessible coal had been exhausted: In 2010 a memorial pithead designed by Luke Perry was erected to commemorate the historic village's mining heritage.
-The pithead is one of a number of additions by artist Luke Perry.
-The Fisherman located next to the bridge on the high Street.
-This piece had to be mounted on a three-metre plinth to allow it to be seen from the road.
-Despite the height of the work inspired locals replaced the fish which originally hung from the rod with a golden wellington boot, they then swapped that for the Olympic rings in July 2012.
+The mine was closed in 1964 when the supply of accessible coal had been exhausted.
+In 2010 a memorial pithead designed by artist Luke Perry was erected to commemorate the village's mining heritage.
+It is one of a number of artworks by Perry.
+The Fisherman, next to the bridge on the High Street, had to be mounted on a three-metre plinth to allow it to be seen from the road.
+Despite the height of the work, locals replaced the fish which originally hung from the rod, with a golden Wellington boot, they then swapped that for the Olympic rings in July 2012.

 St John's Church in Walsall Wood was constructed in 1837 at a cost of £1,200.
 The church, with its quadrangular tower, is in the Gothic style, whilst the parsonage house is in the Elizabethan style.
 The church is constructed out of blue brick with stone dressings and has a capacity of 400.
 The current minister-in-charge is Reverend David Paul Simon Babbington.
+In front of the church is the Grade II listed war memorial.
+This area of Walsall Wood was historically known as Vigo.

 Local government

 Walsall Wood is part of the Aldridge North and Walsall Wood ward, in the Aldridge-Brownhills constituency, the MP of which is presently Wendy Morton, taking over from Richard Shepherd (Conservative).
 The area is represented by three Conservative councillors, Karl Brookhouse, Russell Bird and James Powell.

+On 31 December 1894 Walsall Wood became a civil parish, being formed from the part of the parish of Walsall Foreign in Brownhills Urban District, on 1 April 1966 the parish was abolished to form Aldridge Brownhills.
+In 1951 the parish had a population of 9094.